IoTKETI/spring-jena-sparql/README.md

 * [Q31](src/main/resources/sparql/Q31.sparql) Proteins with >=10 "splice" isoforms
 * [Q30](src/main/resources/sparql/Q30.sparql) Proteins whose gene is located in chromosome 2 that belongs to families with >=5 members in the human proteome
 * [Q32](src/main/resources/sparql/Q32.sparql) Proteins with a coiled coil region and involved in transcription but does not contain a bZIP domain
+* [Q47](src/main/resources/sparql/Q47.sparql) Proteins with a gene name CLDN*
+* [Q64](src/main/resources/sparql/Q64.sparql) Proteins which are enzymes with an incomplete EC number
 * [Q68](src/main/resources/sparql/Q68.sparql)	Proteins with protein evidence PE=2 (transcript level)
 * [Q65](src/main/resources/sparql/Q65.sparql) Proteins with >1 catalytic activity
 * [Q73](src/main/resources/sparql/Q73.sparql) Proteins with no domain

 ###Use case for [Xref](src/main/java/evaletolab/rdf/Xref.java) queries
 * [Q72](src/main/resources/sparql/Q72.sparql) Proteins with a cross-reference to CCDS
+* [Q107](src/main/resources/sparql/Q107.sparql)All proteins with a protein evidence not "At protein level" with a HGNC identifier/xref that includes the regexp "orf"

+###Use case for [Gene](src/main/java/evaletolab/rdf/Gene.java) queries
+* [Q55](src/main/resources/sparql/Q055.sparql) which have genes of length >=10000 bp
+* [Q58](src/main/resources/sparql/Q058.sparql) which are located on the genome next to a protein_which is involved in spermatogenesis righ

 ###Use case for [3Dstructure](src/main/java/evaletolab/rdf/_3Dstructure.java) queries
 * [Q108](src/main/resources/sparql/Q108.sparql)  All proteins that have a 3D structure in PDB that overlap by at least 50 amino acids with a SH3 domain.
+* [Q81](src/main/resources/sparql/Q081.sparql) Proteins with >=1 3D structure and are located in the mitochondrion and are linked with a disease

 ###Use case for [Peptide](src/main/java/evaletolab/rdf/Peptide.java) queries
 * [Q75](src/main/resources/sparql/Q75.sparql) Proteins which have been detected in the HUPO liver proteome set but not the HUPO plasma proteome set